qonversion/qonversion-ios-sdk/README.md

 ## Documentation

-Check the [documentation](https://documentation.qonversion.io/docs/quickstart) to learn details on implementing and using Qonversion SDKs.
+Check the [full documentation](https://documentation.qonversion.io/docs/quickstart) to learn about implementation details and available features.

 #### Help us improve the documentation